ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : false

-When set to true, this property requests the transport layer to not provide segmentation of Messages larger than the maximum size permitted by the network layer, and also to avoid network-layer source fragmentation of Messages.
+When set to `true`, this property requests the transport layer to not provide segmentation of Messages larger than the maximum size permitted by the network layer, and also to avoid network-layer source fragmentation of Messages.
-When running over IPv4, setting this property to true will result in a sending endpoint setting the Don't Fragment bit in the IPv4 header of packets generated by the transport layer.
+When running over IPv4, setting this property to `true` will result in a sending endpoint setting the Don't Fragment bit in the IPv4 header of packets generated by the transport layer.